GlebZheglovZ/ChuckNorrisApp/README.md

 Developer: Nikolaev Gleb

-This application is created with third-party frameworks (Reachability / Alamofire)
+This application is created with third-party frameworks (Alamofire)

 Unit Tests included in project

 Functionality of Application:

   - Fetching Data from API (http://www.icndb.com)

+  - Saving jokes on device (Core Data)

   - Display the received data /w Animations (UI)